smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 You can use standard markdown links to link between pages in your repo, even referencing headers within a page if you like.
 You can also link to files like images and PDFs.
 And you can add external links as well.

+## Drawing

+For creating diagrams and drawing, I use [excalidraw.com](https://excalidraw.com/).
+When saving the file I created, I use "Export Image".
+I select "svg" as the image format, check "Embed scene" option, and download the file and add it to my repo.
+The GitHub UI displays the image when I select the file.

+To edit the image, I upload the .svg file to excalidraw.com again.
+Since I embedded the scence, the diagram is loaded back into the editor and I can carry on editting it.
+Export it again and add it back to the repo.

+## Version Control

+OneNote has a built-in page history, but it no where near as robust as git.
+For example, moving a page in OneNote to a different section destroys the page history.